tdenimal/tdenimal.github.io/_posts/2020-08-08-kedro_custom_dataset.md

             return (df,pixel_array)
 ```

-We will retrieve all metadata info in a pandas DataFrame, and the xray image in the form of a numpy.ndarray, and then return it.
+We will retrieve all metadata info in a pandas DataFrame, and the xray image in the form of a numpy.ndarray, and then return them a a tuple.